Indian Banking Stocks Under Pressure

 What Exactly Happened — Fraud Details & Recovery

-Haryana Chief Minister Nayab Singh Saini confirmed that ₹556 crore, including ₹22 crore interest, was recovered within 24 hours after the detection of fraudulent transactions at IDFC First Bank’s Chandigarh branch.
+Haryana Chief Minister Nayab Singh Saini confirmed that ₹556 crore, including ₹22 crore interest, was recovered within 24 hours after fraudulent transactions were detected.

 Key disclosures: